 Andreas Mayer studied biology and chemistry at the University of Munich.
 In 1995 he obtained a PhD from the same university for studies on protein translocation into mitochondria in the laboratory of Walter Neupert.
 After postdoctoral studies on organelle inheritance and fusion with William Wickner at Dartmouth Medical School, Andreas Mayer joined the Friedrich-Miescher-Laboratorium of the Max-Planck-Society as a group leader in 1997.
-In 2003 the group moved to the Department of Biochemistry of the University of Lausanne, continuing its work on the mechanism of membrane fusion and on microautophagic membrane dynamics.
+In 2003, he joined the University of Lausanne as full professor of biochemistry.

+To maintain the critical intracellular balance of Pi, cells dispose of a dedicated signaling pathway for intracellular phosphate reception and signaling (INPHORS) and of a buffering system in the form of acidocalcisomes.
 We discovered that inositol pyrophosphates, compounds of so far poorly understood functions, communicate cytosolic Pi levels to SPX domains, a family of conserved protein modules of hitherto unknown function (Wild et al., Science 352, 986; Gerasimaite et al., ACS Chem.
 Bio.
 12, 648).
-SPX domains bind or are linked many proteins for uptake, excretion or storage of Pi, or for transcriptional phosphate starvation responses.
-Our results thus provide evidence for a novel pathway dedicated to Pi sensing and signalling, and they identify SPX domains and inositol pyrophosphates as its first two elements.
+SPX domains bind or are linked to many proteins for uptake, excretion or storage of Pi, or for transcriptional phosphate starvation responses.
+Our results thus provided first evidence for a novel pathway dedicated to Pi homeostasis, and they identified SPX domains and inositol pyrophosphates as its first two elements.
 We now seek to elucidate this pathway entirely.

 Advanced search is available through Serval

 Publications can be managed by accessing Serval via MyUnil